PhilippAumann/circuitq/docs/installation.rst

 Installation via pip
 ----------------------
-CircuitQ can be installed by using python's package manager pip:
+CircuitQ can be installed by using python's package manager ``pip``:

 .. code-block::